 Firstly, running water helps the disposal flush the ground-up residue out of the trap and down the waste pipe.
 Running water is like taking a vitamin: it helps the disposal grind up food particles and push them out.
 Moreover, it cools the arms of the disposal and balances the weight of the garbage in the cavity.
 Running water during garbage disposal helps the device function better and lasts longer.

 You can put food waste down the garbage disposal if the waste is soft and liquid-based.
-Soups and other liquid-based foods are fine to put down the garbage disposal.
+Soups and other liquid-based foods are fine to put down in the garbage disposal.
 Foods that are non-drain-killing, such as fat, should be sliced or chopped into small bites.
 Likewise, avoid putting bones, skin, and other non-food-drain-killing items down the garbage disposal.

 The best way to prevent food scrap from clogging your garbage disposal is to avoid flushing large amounts of waste down at once.
 Feeding the garbage disposal with cold water helps food scrap run down the drainpipes.
 Try not to put any expandable foods down the garbage disposal, such as bones and eggshells, as these can cause clogs in the pipes and garbage disposal.

 Some types of food scrap are safe for garbage disposal, including cooked meat scraps.
-Just be sure to break up any large chunks beforehand, so they don’t clog the disposal.
+Just break up any large chunks beforehand, so they don’t clog the disposal.
 Generally, vegetables can be run through a garbage disposal, but you should not put fruit pits and large bones down.
 As for shrimp shells, you should keep these out of the disposal to prevent smelly odors.

 Can you put coffee grounds down as garbage disposals?

 Most people dump coffee grounds in the garbage.
 They think it will get rid of odors and be convenient.
-That’s not entirely true.
+That’s partially true.
 The coffee ground can damage your disposal and plumbing, causing overflows and backed-up drains.
 Additionally, the grounds can damage the blades of your disposal, making them less effective.
 They also clog the pipes, which could cost you a lot of money in repair.

-If you’re worried about the smell of coffee ground in your garbage disposal, don’t.
+If you’re worried about the smell of coffee grounds in your garbage disposal, don’t.
 Coffee grounds can cause a significant buildup in your pipes.
 If this buildup becomes too large, the coffee ground can cause damage to your drainage system.
-Luckily, there are several ways to get rid of coffee ground.
+Luckily, there are several ways to get rid of coffee grounds.
 Make sure to rinse thoroughly after using coffee grounds in your garbage disposal, and you’ll have no more odor-filled kitchen sink.

 Do you need to clean the garbage disposal?

 Besides causing an unpleasant odor, a dirty garbage disposal can lead to serious health problems.
 It can contaminate surfaces and become a health hazard if not cleaned regularly.
 Regular cleaning of the disposal will prevent bacteria buildup and keep it working efficiently.
 So, you should add cleaning the disposal to your calendar to avoid unpleasant surprises.
-But how often should you clean your disposal?
-Here are some tips.

 Should you put eggshells in the garbage disposal?